Algorithm Design: A Fairness-Accuracy Frontier: Extensions

 Section \ref{sec:DesignInputs} considers misaligned incentives between a designer controlling inputs and an agent setting the algorithm.
 There, we assume that the agent cares about accuracy and prefers for both group errors to be lower.
 In Appendix \ref{app:ExtendBD}, we consider what happens when this misalignment is more extreme and the agent is adversarial (i.e. negatively biased) towards one of the two groups, preferring that group's error to be higher.
 We generalize several results from Section \ref{sec:DesignInputs} and show that even if the agent is negatively biased, it can still be optimal for the designer to provide information about group identity (so long as the bias is not too extreme).

-Two other potential generalizations would permit the agent and designer to have different loss functions, or permit the agent to care about fairness.\footnote{Our result does include the special case when the agent's loss function $\ell_a=\alpha_g \ell_d$ is just a group-specific multiple of the designer's loss function.
-This is mathematically equivalent to the setup in Section \ref{sec:DesignInputs}} In both cases, the set of points that the agent prefers over the prior (what we defined to be $H$) is no longer a halfspace from the designer's perspective.
+Two other potential generalizations would permit the agent and designer to have different loss functions, or permit the agent to care about fairness.
+In both cases, the set of points that the agent prefers over the prior (what we defined to be $H$) is no longer a halfspace from the designer's perspective.
 Moreover, non-linearities in the agent's objective function imply that the agent's ex-ante and ex-post problems may be different, and so it is relevant whether the agent commits to the algorithm or chooses the decision after the realization of the garbling.
 We consider these problems beyond the scope of the present paper, and leave them as open questions for future work.